Susanne Lahme

-Susanne Lahme (born 10 September 1968 in Luckenwalde) is a former German indoor and beach volleyball player.
+Susanne Lahme (born 10 September 1968) is a former German indoor and beach volleyball player who is best known for her time at SC Dynamo Berlin throughout the 1980s.

 Indoor volleyball career

-Lahme began her career in the indoor volleyball in 1980 playing at SC Dynamo Berlin and was eight times East German and unified German champion and nine-time German Cup winner.
+Lahme began her career in the indoor volleyball in 1980 playing at SC Dynamo Berlin, and was eight times East German and unified German champion and nine-time German Cup winner.
 With the East Germany national team she was the 1987 European champion and two-time European Championship runner-up (1985 and 1989).
-In 1991 she was third at the European Championships with the already unified German national team.
-In 1992 and 1993 she was chosen the German Volleyball Player of the Year.
+In 1991, she was third at the European Championships with the already unified German national team.
+In 1992 and 1993, she was selected as the German Volleyball Player of the Year.

-She took part in three editions of the Olympic Games in 1988 (with East Germany), 1996 and 2000 and reached the fifth (Seoul), eighth (Atlanta) and sixth places (Sydney).
-There is also a fifth-place finish at the 1994 World Championships in São Paulo, Brazil.
+Lahme took part in three editions of the Olympic Games in 1988 (with East Germany), 1996 and 2000, and reached the fifth (Seoul), eighth (Atlanta), and sixth place (Sydney), respectively.

+Lahme finished in fifth-place at the 1994 World Championships in São Paulo, Brazil.
 Her successful indoor career was ended after the 2002–03 season in Italy.
-At club level she played in Italy and Brazil as well as Germany.
-In 1995 she won the European CEV Cup playing with the Italian team Ecoclear Sumirago Varese.
-In 1996 she won the Champions League in Wien against Uralochka Ekateninburg playing with the team PVF Latte Rugiada Parmalat Matera.
+At club level, she played in Italy and Brazil as well as Germany.

+In 1995, Lahme won the European CEV Cup playing with the Italian team Ecoclear Sumirago Varese.
+In 1996, she won the Champions League in Wien against Uralochka Ekateninburg playing with the team PVF Latte Rugiada Parmalat Matera.
 With the team Foppapedretti Bergamo she won the Italian Supercup in 1997 and the Italian Cup in 1998.
 She also won the Cup Winners' Cup with the team Despar Perugia in 2000.